Amy O'Neal

 Since 2001, she has worked both on stage and screen with musician/comedian Reggie Watts, former band leader for The Late Late Show with James Corden.
 She has improvised with Watts in NYC comedy clubs, toured together in original stage shows, choreographed his iconic 2010 Comedy Central video F…, S… Stack, and, in 24 hours, created an evening-length dance/music show with him.
 Along with NYC-based artist Ani Taj, she co-choreographed Runnin’, a virtual reality music video for Watts’ Wajatta project with electronic music artist John Tejada.
 Runnin’ premiered at the New Frontier VR showcase at Sundance Film Festival and won Best Interactive at SXSW in 2019.
 Also in 2019, she choreographed a virtual reality project for Procter & Gamble promoting more diversity in productions for the advertising and film industries called Look Again, which premiered at Cannes Lions Festival in France.

-After 20 years in Seattle, O’Neal moved to Los Angeles in 2016 and started The Rhythm Assembly, a freestyle techniques class merging the social and exploratory natures of hip-hop and contemporary dance at Ryan Heffington’s studio, The Sweat Spot, which closed in 2020.
+After 20 years in Seattle, O’Neal moved to Los Angeles in 2016 and landed a weekly teaching gig at Ryan Heffington’s studio, The Sweat Spot (closed in 2020).
 She joined the faculty of the University of Southern California Glorya Kaufman School of Dance in 2018, where she teaches hip-hop, house and freestyle techniques, composition and improvisation, hybrid hip-hop/contemporary, and lectures on Black social dance history, practice, and media literacy.

-In 2019, she founded The Hybrid Lab: Conversations in Merging Dance Cultures, a research and development platform for street dance practitioners to create inside the experimental performance context.
-She continues to work between LA and Seattle, currently making Seattle her home base again.
-She feels the most at peace when she can embody her full human experience as an artist and is passionate about creating space for others to do the same.
+In 2019, she performed her work A Trio at the Versa Style Dance Company Annual Festival as well as the LAX Festival.
+Also in 2019, she founded The Hybrid Lab: Conversations in Merging Dance Cultures, a research and development platform for street dance practitioners to create inside the experimental performance context.
+She continues to work between LA and Seattle, but Seattle is her home base again.
+She feels the most at peace when she can embody her full human experience as an artist and is passionate about supporting others to do the same.